markqvist/RNode_Firmware/README.md

 ## Latest Release

-The latest release, installable through `rnodeconf`, is version `1.66`.
+The latest release, installable through `rnodeconf`, is version `1.67`.
 This release brings the following changes:

-- Improved link quality calculation
+- Improved preamble calculations for better reliability at very low speeds
 - Updated bootstrap console with latest packages

-You must have at least version `2.1.3` of `rnodeconf` installed to update the RNode Firmware to version `1.66`.
-Get it by updating the `rns` package to at least version `0.6.3`.
+You must have at least version `2.1.3` of `rnodeconf` installed to update the RNode Firmware to version `1.67`.
+Get it by updating the `rns` package to at least version `0.6.4`.

 ## A Self-Replicating System